 Another good place to add these kinds of details is along the edges where colors or values change, such as the edges of shadows.

 But you’re also probably going to show them in less detail and perhaps silhouetted in order to keep them from becoming the focus of attention.

 Use More than One Color

 Most of the time, trees are some shade of green.
-Obviously, Autumn is one time of year when many trees are not green, and there are some trees that are never green, but for the most part, when you draw a tree, you’ll be using a green.
+Obviously, autumn is one time of year when many trees are not green, and there are some trees that are never green, but for the most part, when you draw a tree, you’ll be using green.

 For good measure, have an earth tone handy, just in case those greens get a little too artificial looking!
 Some shade of red or orange also work to tone down greens.

 Stay Away from Those Neon Colors

 Unless your landscape features something man-made, it’s highly unlikely you’ll find bright, vibrant colors in it.
 So when you make color selections, stay away from colors that are bright enough to attract the eye, but don’t look at all natural in a landscape.